lightninglabs/docs.lightning.engineering/the-lightning-network/multihop-payments/timelocks.md

 The most commonly used timelock, nLocktime, has been a feature of bitcoin since its inception.
 Each bitcoin transaction specifies a nLocktime close to the most recently mined bitcoin block, meaning a miner can not include this transaction as part of a block reorg concerning previous blocks.
 It only began to be widely used around 2016, when it was included in Bitcoin Core 0.11.

-### Check-timelock verify (CTLV) <a href="#docs-internal-guid-0730def9-7fff-d01f-706d-cd4c3af5f3e0" id="docs-internal-guid-0730def9-7fff-d01f-706d-cd4c3af5f3e0"></a>
+### Check-locktime verify (CLTV) <a href="#docs-internal-guid-0730def9-7fff-d01f-706d-cd4c3af5f3e0" id="docs-internal-guid-0730def9-7fff-d01f-706d-cd4c3af5f3e0"></a>

-Check-timelock verify (CTLV) is the timelock used in Hash Timelock Contracts (HTLC), which make up an important part of the mechanism behind Lightning Network transactions.
-CTLV is an absolute timelock that uses block height to determine when transactions become valid.
+Check-locktime verify (CLTV) is the timelock used in Hash Timelock Contracts (HTLC), which make up an important part of the mechanism behind Lightning Network transactions.
+CLTV is an absolute timelock that uses block height to determine when transactions become valid.

-Differences between timelocks of incoming and outgoing HTLCs, called CTLV deltas, ensure that an incoming HTLC that is resolved on-chain can also be resolved in time in the outgoing channel.
+Differences between timelocks of incoming and outgoing HTLCs, called CLTV deltas, ensure that an incoming HTLC that is resolved on-chain can also be resolved in time in the outgoing channel.

-CTLV differs from nLocktime in that it enforces the timelock on the script level, while the nLocktime timelock is enforced at the time of the signature.
-So while it is possible to add nLocktime when spending any coin, a CTLV condition has to be defined at the time the address is created, and the owner cannot alter it anymore.
+CLTV differs from nLocktime in that it enforces the timelock on the script level, while the nLocktime timelock is enforced at the time of the signature.
+So while it is possible to add nLocktime when spending any coin, a CLTV condition has to be defined at the time the address is created, and the owner cannot alter it anymore.

-CTLV was introduced with [BIP65](https://github.com/bitcoin/bips/blob/master/bip-0065.mediawiki) and activated through a soft fork in 2015.
-In addition to block height, the protocol also allows CTLVs to use timestamps to define the validity of transactions.
+CLTV was introduced with [BIP65](https://github.com/bitcoin/bips/blob/master/bip-0065.mediawiki) and activated through a soft fork in 2015.
+In addition to block height, the protocol also allows CLTVs to use timestamps to define the validity of transactions.

-There’s no limit to how far in the future a CTLV transaction can be locked.
+There’s no limit to how far in the future a CLTV transaction can be locked.

 [Read more about HTLCs](hash-time-lock-contract-htlc.md)